hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

 #### How to Delete a Flavor

-Only a domain administrator within a region can delete flavors.
-When you delete a flavor, the flavor is no longer visible in the Administration Dashboard and cannot be used to create a new VM, to assign in resource pool services, or to specify in Infrastructure Design documents.
+When you delete a flavor, the flavor is no longer visible in the Administration Dashboard and cannot be used to create a new VM, to assign in resource pool services, or to specify in Topology Designs.

 A deleted flavor still exists in the Nova database until the clean flavors script (scheduled by a system administrator) runs.
 The script cannot delete a flavor, if the flavor is in use by an active instance.
 You must terminate the instance.